bloom-works/handbook-old/docs/03a-Best-Practice-Policies/vacation-and-time-off.md

 ## Requesting time off

 **Whenever possible, please give your manager and project lead at least 2 weeks advance notice of planned time off.
-This helps us keep projects running smoothly.**
+This helps us keep projects running smoothly.
+If you are considering taking more than 2 weeks off, you need advance approval from your manager and Engagement Manager.**

 When you take time off: